Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

-The service industries benefit from Native North American involvement, because dozens of tribal casino resorts bring in sizeable revenues across the state.
+The service industries benefit from Native North American involvement because dozens of tribal casino resorts bring in sizeable revenues across the state.
 The related jobs include all that accompany hotels and casinos, as well as event planners and convention personnel.
-WinStar Resort-Casino of the Chickasaw Nation is near Texas and the largest casino in the world as of 2013, having over 519,000 square feet of floor space.
+WinStar Resort-Casino of the Chickasaw Nation is near Texas, and it became the largest casino in the world in 2013, having over 519,000 square feet of floor space.

 The state is also successful in supporting women-owned and other minority-owned businesses, making Oklahoma a good place to live and work for diverse people.

 From 2009 through June 2013, the number of job listings found in the state doubled to 88,000 vacancies, further increasing through 2016 to over 90,000 vacancies.
 From January through December 2017, Oklahomans filled many positions, with approximately 40,000 ad listings consistent from December 15 to the end of the year.

 Highest Demand Jobs Projected by the State Government Through 2024

 - IT Engineers: Project Engineers, Project Managers